ethereum/homestead-guide/old-docs-for-reference/main-wiki.rst/Mix-The-DApp-IDE.rst

 Creating a new project
 ----------------------

-Let's create a simple ÐApp that will allow user to store and query personal movie ratings.
+Let's create a simple dapp that will allow user to store and query personal movie ratings.

 In the IDE, choose ``File > New Project``.
 Enter the project name